Big Ass Fans

 Adding Big Ass Fans to your Home Assistant instance can be done via the user interface, by using this My button:

 Big Ass Fans can be auto-discovered by Home Assistant.
-If an instance was found, it will be shown as “Discovered”, which you can select to set it up right away.
+If an instance was found, it will be shown as Discovered.
+You can then set it up right away.